 While the most popular routes to unification are to extend quantum theory to quantise gravity or embrace string theory.
 It is conceivable that actually general relativity may be more fundamental, with quantum theory being a small subset due to acausal structures.
 A very powerful result shows that the logical structure of general relativity with time reversal is the same as quantum logic.
 What few people realise is that quantum theory is uniquely defined by its logical sturcture.

 4. We can explain Free Will (without invoking quantum theory)

 A centuries old problem is solved.
 How to reconcile free will with scientific theories.
-Quantum theory is often invoked to reconcile the indeterinism of free will with scientific theories.
+Quantum theory is often invoked to reconcile the indeterminism of free will with scientific theories.
 My recent work shows that quantum indeterminacy offers nothing to the free will debate - it never could.
-Instead a simple deterministic model of out free will is described which shows how we "could do otherwise" and why we think "we could do otherwise".
+Instead a challenge model of our free will is described which shows how we "could do otherwise" and why we think "we could do otherwise".

 ...I now look much older than the photo

 Department of Physics